Structural focalization: Polarized logic

 \subsection{Proof terms}

-While it is convenient and traditional to define a logic in terms of rules, it is much easier to manipulate derivations using a proof term presentation of the logic.
+While it is convenient and traditional to define a logic in terms of rules, we follow Herbelin \shortcite{herbelin95lambda} in noting that it is sometimes easier to manipulate derivations using an appropriately-designed proof term presentation of the logic.
 Our proof term language is primarily a generalization of the {\it spine form} introduced by Cervesato and Pfenning \shortcite{cervesato03linear}.\footnote{We also draw inspiration from the syntax of CLF \cite{watkins02concurrent}, call-by-push-value \cite{levy04call}, and Modernized Algol \cite{harper12practical} for our syntax.} Spine form is a proof term assignment for the so-called uniform proofs, the focused fragment of a logic that only includes the negative (or asynchronous) propositions.
 In spine form, {\it terms} and {\it spines} correspond to derivations of inversion sequents and left-focused sequents, respectively; we also consider {\it values} corresponding to derivations of right-focused sequents.

 The separation of our syntax into three categories corresponds to the three-sequent view of our calculus.
 We will also refer to proof terms generically as {\it expressions} $E$ when we want to invoke the one-sequent view of our system.